einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 </tbody>
 </table>
 </div>
-_For a detailed list of assignments, points, and deadlines, see the [GRADING TAB.](/grading){:target="_blank"}_
+_For a detailed list of assignments, points, and deadlines, see the [GRADING TAB.](/MUS218A-Soundscapes-FA2025/grading/){:target="_blank"}_

-## 7. Course Accommodations for Students with Disabilities
+## 7. Course Accommodations

-In order to receive disability-related academic accommodations students must contact [Inclusion at MHL](https://www.mh-luebeck.de/en/studium/inclusion/){:target="_blank"}.
+In order to receive academic accommodations students must contact [Accessible Education and Student Support](https://www.bates.edu/accessible-education-student-support/){:target="_blank"}.

-### 7.1 Counseling Center
+### 7.1 Counseling & Psychological Services (CAPS)

-The Psychological Counseling Services Center supports the educational, emotional and career development of MHL students by providing opportunities for skill development, counseling and referrals that address obstacles to success.
-For questions and appointments, more information can be found at [Psychological Counselling](https://www.mh-luebeck.de/de/studium/beratung/psychologische-beratung/){:target="_blank"}.
+Counseling & Psychological Services (CAPS) supports the educational, emotional and career development of Bates students by providing opportunities for skill development, counseling and referrals that address obstacles to success.
+For questions and appointments, more information can be found at [Counseling & Psychological Services (CAPS)](https://www.bates.edu/counseling-psychological-services/){:target="_blank"}.

 ## 8. Inclusivity